-CATEGORY POLICY OBJECTIVE NOFA TEGORY POLICY OBJECTIVE BENCHMARK RANKING WEIGHT 0.5% INTEREST RATE REDUCTION 1 Family Housing Provide opportunities for families to enjoy the many benefits of urban living by encouraging the development of housing that is more conducive to larger household sizes Project provides at least 15% of the total units as 3+ bedroom units.
-3 Х 2 Target Populations Expand the availability of units for extremely low- income households and special populations, thereby providing housing options for individuals or families that are homeless or at risk of homelessness Project sets aside at least 15% of the units for extremely low-income households (40% AMI or less) and/or special populations in partnership with a governmental or nonprofit entity 3 Х 3 Homeownership Create opportunities for those who have historically rented in the community to build wealth and establish permanent roots through homeownership Project is a for-sale product that will be sold to income qualified individuals/families 3 Х 4 Missing Middle & Unique Housing Types Promote an array of scale of project types to diversify the City's housing stock/forms and provide more affordable living options for residents Projects are either a missing middle housing type (i.e. townhomes, courtyard apartments, small- scale apartments) or a housing type that is not commonly built: tiny homes, modular homes, pre-fab homes, accessory dwelling units (ADUs) 3 X 5 Sustainability Achieve green building and energy conservation standards to lower housing expenses, conserve resources, and promote resiliency Projects must be built to Off-Site Net Zero or On-Site Net Zero standard as described in the RDA's Sustainable Development Policy .
-1 X
+CATEGORY POLICY OBJECTIVE BENCHMARK NOFA RANKIN G WEIGHT 0.5% INTEREST RATE REDUCTION 1 Family Housing Provide opportunities for families to enjoy the many benefits of urban living by encouraging the development of housing that is more conducive to larger household sizes Project provides at least 15% of the total units as 3+ bedroom units AND includes family-oriented community amenities, as approved by RDA Staff.
+3 X 2 Target Populations Expand the availability of units for extremely low- income households and special populations, thereby providing housing options for individuals or families that are homeless or at risk of homelessness Project sets aside at least 15% of the units for extremely low-income households (40% AMI or less) and/or special populations in partnership with a governmental or nonprofit entity 3 X 3 Homeownership Create opportunities for those who have historically rented in the community to build wealth and establish permanent roots through homeownership Project is a for-sale product that will be sold to income qualified individuals/families 3 X 4 Missing Middle & Unique Housing Types Promote an array of scale of project types to diversify the City's housing stock/forms and provide more affordable living options for residents Projects are either a missing middle housing type (i.e. townhomes, courtyard apartments, small-scale apartments) or a housing type that is not commonly built: tiny homes, modular homes, pre-fab homes, accessory dwelling units (ADUs) 3 Х 5 Sustainability Achieve green building and energy conservation standards to lower housing expenses, conserve resources, and promote resiliency Projects must be built to Off-Site Net Zero or On-Site Net Zero standard as described in the RDA's Sustainable Development Policy Resolution .
+1 X 6 Transportation Opportunities Promote a multimodal transportation network and ensure convenient and equitable access to a variety of transportation options Projects must meet two of the following: Includes a car sharing, bike sharing, or transit pass program that is widely available to employees/ residents 1 Χ